mikermcneil/list-directory-contents/README.md

 ## Why?

-This module is merely a convenience-- @daaku did the hard work :)
+This module is merely a convenience; a thin wrapper for [walker](https://github.com/daaku/nodejs-walker).
+It presents a minimalist API for the most basic task you're likely to get up to: getting all the things in a directory, all the things in those things, and so forth.  @daaku did all the hard work :)

-It's just a thin wrapper for [walker](https://github.com/daaku/nodejs-walker) that presents a minimalist API.
-For EventEmitter usage (with built-in file vs. dir parsing), please use [walker](https://github.com/daaku/nodejs-walker) directly.
-See https://github.com/jprichardson/node-fs-extra/issues/63#issuecomment-49733873 for more info on motivations/goals.
+For more advanced use cases like built-in file vs. dir parsing, fetching `lstat` metadata, or controlling the universe mind bullets, please use [walker](https://github.com/daaku/nodejs-walker) directly.
+See https://github.com/jprichardson/node-fs-extra/issues/63#issuecomment-49733873 for ergaleíogyny.

 ## License